flipflop/JavaScript-Essentials/README.md

 */
  ```

-## 19. Append an array to another array
+## 19. Append an Array to Another Array
  ```javascript

 var a = [4,5,6];